lifangchen2021/SpecKit/README.md

 - Epithermal/Intermediate region: 2.5×10⁻⁸ – 1 MeV
 - Fast region: 1 – 30 MeV

+In this study, we tested several alternative group boundary configurations to evaluate the performance of the unfolding procedure.
+We found that setting the upper limit of the thermal region at 0.0258 eV provides a clearer separation of activation product sensitivities across energy ranges, which in turn highlights the performance of SpecKit in reconstructing neutron fluxes.

+This choice is intended solely for illustrative and benchmarking purposes, and should not be interpreted as a new standard definition of thermal, epithermal, or fast neutron ranges.

 A total of **ten activation products** were selected as reaction channels in this benchmark:
 Au-197, Fe-56, Al-27, Ni-58, Fe-54, Cu-63, Ti-48, Na-23, Co-59, and S-32.
 The relative error for each activation product was evaluated individually in the three energy regions and compared with the prior spectrum.
 In Table 2,